aaronholla/wyncode-notes/Wk2 - Intro to JS.md

 The only programming language that runs in the browser.
 It is strictly typed, has to be syntaxly correct.

+## `this` keyword

+It has different values depending on where it is used:

+- In a method, this refers to the owner object.
+- Alone, this refers to the global object.
+- In a function, this refers to the global object.
+- In a function, in strict mode, this is undefined.
+- In an event, this refers to the element that received the event.
+- Methods like call(), and apply() can refer this to any object.

 ## MATH

 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math